aifakhri/pacmann-python-projects/README.md

 - Check the cart, whether there is an empty cart or invalid value inside the cart.
 - Calculate the total purchase of the entire cart.
 If the the purchase reaches a certain limit, the purchase would be discounted.
 - The discount requitements are:
-1. if the total price of the purchase is greater than Rp.
+    - if the total price of the purchase is greater than Rp.
 500,000 the discount is 10%
-2. if the total price of the purchase is greater than Rp.
+    - if the total price of the purchase is greater than Rp.
 300,000 the discount is 8%
-3. if the total price of the purchase is greater than Rp.
+    - if the total price of the purchase is greater than Rp.
 500,000 the discount is 5%

-All of these requirements would be created as methods in a class called `Transaction` so it can be reusable.
+All of these requirements would be created as methods in a class called `Transaction`.

 ### Flow Chart